tahseenadit/self-study/ML/Notebook/jupyter_notebook.md

 # Typical Workflow
 To see how the above channels play together, let’s review the code execution workflow.

+## Start the kernel

+You open or create a notebook and start a kernel.
+Here's what happens: https://jupyter-server.readthedocs.io/en/latest/developers/architecture.html

 When you type something like print("hey") in a notebook cell and execute the cell, this is what happens.

 ## The Code Execution Workflow